mgrube753/bachelor-thesis/30_documentation/question_generation.md

 ### General Workflow

 1. **Task Preparation**: For each experiment, a list of `tasks` is created.
 Each task is a tuple containing all the necessary information for a single LLM call (LLM name, client, prompt, output path, etc.).
 2. **CSV Creation**: An initial CSV file is created for each experiment to log the parameters of each generated question.
 This file is later used for analysis and is stored in `20_experiments/60_analyses/csv/initial/`.
 3. **Parallel Execution**: The `run_tasks` function uses a `ThreadPoolExecutor` to process the list of tasks concurrently.
 4. **Progress Tracking**: A progress bar (`tqdm`) and custom counters provide real-time feedback on the generation process.
+The counters are managed thread-safely using `llm_counters` and `counter_lock`, with helper functions for incrementing, resetting, and displaying progress (`increment_counter`, `reset_counters`, `get_progress`).
 5. **Saving Results**: Each generated question is saved to a unique text file in a structured directory hierarchy.

 ## Experiment Functions